dongchen-coder/symFP/README.md

-# Symbolic Footprint
+# Static Parallel Sampling (SPS)

-This is the underdevelopment symblic footprint repository (based on LLVM-4.0.0).
+This is the underdevelopment Static Parallel Sampling (SPS) repository (based on LLVM-4.0.0).

-Symbolic footprint is aiming to provide detailed miss ratio curves statically for each function.
+SPS is aiming to provide detailed miss ratio curves statically.
+For each function, SPS consumes LLVM IR code as input.
+Then SPS analyzes the IR code and generates a specialized C++ static sampling code.
+By compiling and running the generated C++ static sampling code, miss ratio curve will be derived.

 ## Usage